Himax Technologies Target of Unusually High Options Trading (NASDAQ:HIMX)

-Himax Technologies, Inc. (NASDAQ:HIMX) was the target of some unusual options trading activity on Wednesday.
-Traders bought 7,715 call options on the stock.
-This represents an increase of approximately 330% compared to the typical volume of 1,794 call options.
+Himax Technologies, Inc. (NASDAQ:HIMX) was the recipient of unusually large options trading on Thursday.
+Stock investors acquired 1,473 put options on the stock.
+This is an increase of 648% compared to the average volume of 197 put options.

-Hedge funds have recently added to or reduced their stakes in the company.
-Goldman Sachs Group Inc. increased its stake in Himax Technologies by 1,361.0% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 356,199 shares of the semiconductor company’s stock worth $1,475,000 after buying an additional 331,819 shares in the last quarter.
-Marshall Wace LLP acquired a new position in shares of Himax Technologies during the 2nd quarter worth approximately $86,000.
-Advisor Group Holdings Inc. boosted its holdings in shares of Himax Technologies by 68.2% during the 2nd quarter.
-Advisor Group Holdings Inc. now owns 8,777 shares of the semiconductor company’s stock worth $38,000 after purchasing an additional 3,560 shares during the last quarter.
-Yiheng Capital Management L.P. boosted its holdings in shares of Himax Technologies by 25.9% during the 2nd quarter.
-Yiheng Capital Management L.P. now owns 6,749,527 shares of the semiconductor company’s stock worth $27,943,000 after purchasing an additional 1,390,332 shares during the last quarter.
-Finally, Two Sigma Advisers LP acquired a new position in shares of Himax Technologies during the 2nd quarter worth approximately $53,000.
-12.81% of the stock is currently owned by institutional investors and hedge funds.

-Himax Technologies (NASDAQ:HIMX) last released its quarterly earnings data on Thursday, November 12th.
+Himax Technologies (NASDAQ:HIMX) last issued its quarterly earnings results on Thursday, November 12th.
 The semiconductor company reported $0.05 EPS for the quarter, missing the consensus estimate of $0.07 by ($0.02).
-The business had revenue of $239.90 million during the quarter, compared to analysts’ expectations of $239.90 million.
 Himax Technologies had a net margin of 1.80% and a return on equity of 3.44%.
-The firm’s revenue was up 46.0% on a year-over-year basis.
-During the same period last year, the company earned ($0.04) earnings per share.
-On average, equities analysts predict that Himax Technologies will post 0.25 earnings per share for the current year.
+The company had revenue of $239.90 million for the quarter, compared to analyst estimates of $239.90 million.
+During the same period last year, the company posted ($0.04) earnings per share.
+The business’s revenue for the quarter was up 46.0% on a year-over-year basis.
+Equities analysts expect that Himax Technologies will post 0.25 EPS for the current year.

 Himax Technologies Company Profile